 Several projects relate to the goal of increasing access to clean water.
 The Angereb Reservoir, which serves as the primary source of drinking water for the central city, is rapidly filling with silt because of soil erosion into the drainage caused by deforestation.
 CSCA-Gondar has been collaborating with the City of Gondar to replant vast areas in the watershed.

 There are many areas surrounding Gondar that are not served by the municipal water system.
 To obtain water, residents in these areas rely primarily on streams, undeveloped springs and shallow hand-dug wells.
 CSCA-Gondar has identified several areas that would greatly benefit from modern professionally constructed wells.
-Each year our organization works with the City of Gondar to construct wells.
+Each year our organization works with the City of Gondar to construct wells and develop natural springs.

 CSCA-Gondar has also focused attention on improving sanitation in other ways.
-Our organization recently completed the construction of four public toilet/shower facilities to serve hundreds of citizens.
+In 2011-12 our organization completed the construction of four public toilet/shower facilities to serve hundreds of citizens.